teibit/xarray-events/docs/tutorials/sports_data/raw_data.rst

         this recording.
     -   The *cartesian coordinates* (x,y) of the ball's position.

--   A :py:obj:`DataVariable` that describes the *trajectory* of the ball.
-It is described by the two coordinates of the :py:obj:`Dataset`.
+-   A :obj:`DataVariable` that describes the *trajectory* of the ball.
+It is described by the two coordinates of the :obj:`Dataset`.

 -   The following two attributes: